micbay/RaceTimerAndController/README.md

 To play a melody, we need to play a series of tones corresponding to the appropriate musical notes.
 Presented here are two common methods of coding and playing non-blocking audio melodies on the Arduino.

 ## **Method 1: `Notes[]` & `Lengths[]` Arrays ( `pitches.h` )**
-This is probably the most commonly used approach, and is the most versatile way to use `tone()` to play a melody.
+This is probably the most commonly used approach, as it is the most direct way to use `tone()` to play a melody.
+It is also the most versatile because there are no limits to the values used.

 In this approach we will represent the musical notes that make up a melody, using two arrays, one array to hold the note frequencies, `Notes[]`, and one to hold the note lengths, `Lengths[]`, which will be used to determine each note's tone duration.

+> ***Music Theory***
 > *Though most of the necessary concepts will be reviewed herein, some existing understanding of basic music structure and notation will be extremely helpful in grasping how playing melodies works.*
 > *Here are some resources to review or learn about musical notation and structure:*
 > - *[Musical Note Names: Organizing the Notes](https://www.allaboutmusictheory.com/piano-keyboard/music-note-names/)* - understanding 'C4', 'C5', etc.